 Definition: Kernels are not uniformly orange in colour.
 Kernels appear yellow.
-Seed coat must be removed to determine the presence on the kernel
+Seed coat must be removed to determine the presence on the kernel.
+Included in defective not Poor Colour.

 Fungal Affected

 Definition: Fungal Affected is included in Poor Colour.

 Lesions are generally visible to the naked eye and appear intense dark brown to black.
 The lesion may be similar in colour to Severely Damaged or Stained and Weather Damaged.